-High school graduation on the horizon and clueless about your next move?
+High school graduation on the horizon, and clueless about your next move?
 Or have you been grinding for years and desperate to escape your dead-end job?
 College may seem like the obvious choice, but before you commit, let’s get real about whether it’s worth your precious time and hard-earned cash.
-Because truth be told, there are countless ways to carve out a kickass future.
+Truth be told, there are countless ways to carve out a kickass future.

 Is College a Must for Success?